Volunteers help military family reunite with their dog 2 years after he went missing in Colorado | KRDO

 Volunteers help military family reunite with their dog 2 years after he went missing in Colorado

-COLORADO SPRINGS, Colo (KRDO)- Two years ago a Colorado Springs family lost their dog named Bear when a pet sitter was watching him.
+COLORADO SPRINGS, Colorado (KRDO) — Two years ago a Colorado Springs family lost their dog named Bear when a pet sitter was watching him.

 Brandy Ross was devastated when she heard the news.